 Examines the relationship between language, power, and signifying practices from the perspective that literacies are multiple, distinctive, situated social practices.
 Considers the role of oral language, critical literacy, and situated literacy in a linguistically and culturally diverse society.
+Prerequisites: EDUG 401 and permission from the School of Education.

 406 Single Subject Methods III: Content Area Teaching.

 Fall (3).